 Lack of sleep won’t be too bad.
 I’ll take naps!

-Expectation: I’ll be okay being tired, I’m used to it.
+Expectation: I’ll be okay being tired because I’m used to it.
 Besides, when the baby naps, I’ll nap!

 Reality: All parents expect to be tired after their baby is born.
 Many people are already used to a lack of sleep.
 After all, poor sleep habits are rampant in our overworked society as it is.
 But, it seems that new parents aren’t always prepared for this next level of exhaustion.
 As the saying goes, “I wish I was as tired as I thought I was before becoming a parent.”
 Dr. Karp points out that exhaustion is the number one parent stress.

 In the early months, realize that other responsibilities may have to be sacrificed.
-Your house may have to stay messy, the dishes undone, meals ordered-in.
+Your house may have to stay messy, the dishes undone, meals ordered in.
 This is all for the greater good.
-A lack of sleep is a slippery slope to burnout, which can have a very negative impact on your parenting.
+A lack of sleep is a slippery slope to burnout, which can negatively impact your parenting.

 In fact, surveys of parents show that they feel a lot of pressure to do all the “right” things.
 This leads to exhaustion, which leads to them doing the wrong things.
 Then guilt sets in, and more pressure is felt.
 It’s a cycle you have to let go of.
 Experts recommend that if you feel you’re impossibly tired and reaching the end of your rope, and hopefully before that point, you seek help.
 Contact health and child services professionals and be honest.
 The more parents reach out and request assistance, the more it will become normalized.

 My husband and I won’t need extra help.
 It’s a baby!
 How hard can it be?

 Expectation: My partner and I can handle this all on our own.
 We’re both capable, responsible adults.
 We won’t need extra help.